haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-javascript-module.md

   {% endhighlight %}
 {% endcollapsible %}

-## Step 2: Create a requirejs-config.js and a JavaScript module file
+## 步骤2.
+Create a requirejs-config.js and a JavaScript module file

 Next, we’ll create a view folder: